UFO 50: Development

 UFO 50 was developed in GameMaker.
 It was officially announced in 2017 and expected to launch in 2018.
 However, due to complications with development, the game received a number of delays.
 These complications included rewriting older parts of the game's "prehistoric" code (as described by Yu) and the simultaneous development of Spelunky 2 in 2020, causing Suhrke and Yu stepping away from the UFO 50 project entirely until Spelunky 2 was released.
 One result of these complications led to at least one game being scrapped entirely during development.
 (Note: Godsblood was replaced by Magic Garden in the final release.
 Godsblood would have a cameo in Miasma Tower, being shown as a game then in development) After eight years of development (and six years after the expected release date), the game released on September 18, 2024.

 Every game in the collection imposes restrictions which could be found in games released during the era.
 These include using only a 32-color palette across each game, having a limited number of colors per sprite and having a set number of sound channels.
 Slowdown and sprite flickering, however, were not included as Yu believed that it would hinder the experience.
 A number of games across the collection reuse sound, assets and code.
 For instance, some of the Campanella games are stated to have been made in the same engine.
 Suhrke intentionally chose to not use NES-inspired sounds typically featured in other retro-inspired indie games, instead opting to use wavetable synthesis more similar to the TurboGrafx-16.
 Suhrke is UFO 50's sole composer and sound designer.

 Marketing and release

 UFO 50 was revealed in 2017 on the Mossmouth YouTube channel, and was slated to be released the following year.
 An early version of UFO 50 was showcased during 2017's Pax West game convention, as well as the following year's Pax West.
 It was one of the games featured at Summer Game Fest's Day of the Devs livestream, where its final release date was announced to be September 18, 2024.
 It was released on Nintendo Switch on August 7, 2025, just after it was unveiled at the Indie World showcase that same day.
-A physical Nintendo Switch version will be released on February 20, 2026 by Fangamer.
+On the same day, a physical Nintendo Switch version was announced to be released by Fangamer, releasing on February 20, 2026 by Fangamer.